-Hi, I am Paul Quirke.
-I am starting my 22nd year as a guidance counselor for the Avon Community School Corporation.
+Hi, I am Paul Quirke, one of the counselors at Avon Middle School South.
 I spent my first five years as an elementary school counselor in Avon before moving to Avon Middle School.
 I also completed my year-long internship at Avon High School before being hired as an elementary counselor.
 I grew up in Michigan where I earned a bachelor’s degree in Psychology from Michigan State University.
 I then moved to Indiana to earn my master’s degree in Counseling/Counselor Education from Indiana University.
 My time is spent announcing, watching, and attending sporting events; playing golf or bowling; and relaxing.

 What do students have to do to see to see a counselor?